s-sohani/knowledge/Kuber/Objects/5-SERVICES.md

 ```
-# Show incomming IP and PORT and list of Endpoint's IP and PORT
+# Show incomming IP and PORT and list of Endpoint's IPs and PORTs
 kubectl describe svc kubia

-# List of Endpoint's IP and PORTs
+# List of Endpoint's IPs and PORTs
 kubectl get endpoints kubia

 ```